Salicylic acid was my go-to for pimples for years. If you had told me one day I’d stray from it, I wouldn’t have believed you.

 - It helps dry out blemishes

-- It helps reduce oiliness, which helps keep breakouts at bay, too
+- It helps reduce oiliness, keeping breakouts at bay

 What Are The Best Products With Sulfur?

 - Epionce Purifying Spot Gel ($38.00): available at at Dermstore

 - Kate Sommerville EradiKate Mask Foam-Activated Acne Treatment ($54.00): available at Cult Beauty, Nordstrom and Sephora

 - ZO Skin Health Oeffects Sulfur Masque ($45.00): available at ZOSkinHealth